 Aluminum rims or a hub brake improve wet-weather braking.
 These are advisable if you ride much in wet weather.
 Check with your bike shop about the best choice.

 In the rain, pay special attention to metal surfaces such as manhole covers or steel-grid bridge decks, painted traffic markings, wet leaves and oil slicks.
 They're all especially slippery.
 Avoid riding through puddles if you can't see the bottom - a puddle can hide a pothole.

 When you get home, it's a good idea to relubricate your bicycle's chain to help prevent rust.

 Riding at night is reasonably safe if you equip yourself correctly.
-You must use at least a headlight and rear reflector.
+You must use at least a headlight and large, bright rear reflector.
 A taillight and additional reflectors can make you more visible, and are required by law in some places.
 Brightly colored clothing can also help, as can reflective strips on your baggage, clothing, or helmet.
-Reflective patches on the backs of your gloves allow you to make a flashing turn signal by rotating your wrist.
+Reflective patches on the backs of your gloves allow you to make a flashing turn signal by rotating a wrist.

 If you are properly equipped, riding at night is not much different from riding in daylight hours, though some situations are better avoided because of increased risk of physical attack or of a crash.